RetroDECK/ES-DE/THEMES-DEV.md

     - %H: The hour (24-hour clock) [00,23]
     - %M: The minute [00,59]
     - %S: The second [00,59]
+    - Default is the ISO 8601 standard notation `%Y-%m-%d`
 * `displayRelative` - type: BOOLEAN.
     - Renders the datetime as a relative string (e.g. 'x days ago').
     - Default is `false` if `metadata` has been set to `releasedate` and `true` if `metadata` has been set to `lastplayed`